Guided Open Water Fishing Trips

 -

 Rain, shine, cold or warm the bass, walleye, and panfish are always abundant on Aaron’s Guide Service.
-20, 30, 40 & 50 fish days are certainly not uncommon as Aarons Guide Service rewrites the stereotype that “fishing is boring”.
+20, 30, 40 & 50 fish days are certainly not uncommon (We even had a 92 fish day in 2025) as Aarons Guide Service rewrites the stereotype that “fishing is boring”.
 No matter the age, or skill, a variety of techniques and ways to catch these energetic creatures will be taught.

 Whether it’s on the rocks, in the weeds, or in the open water, Captain Aaron has discovered all the best spots that Great Sacandaga Lake has to offer and shares them all with those who book with Aaron’s Guide Service.